XPGuess Learn • Governance-First Documentation • Educational Only

 - Fair attribution for work that becomes widely shared

 Without structure, capable participants can be overlooked, misrepresented, or extracted from without fair credit.
-The issue is rarely talent — the issue is an absence of verified continuity.
+The issue is rarely talent — the issue is an absence of verified continuity and enforceable boundaries.

 What XPGuess Adds (Educational, Non-Cash)

-XPGuess is designed to support governance-first learning and documentation.
-XP (Experience Points) is an educational metric that tracks participation, consistency, and decision discipline.
+XPGuess supports governance-first learning and documentation.
+XP (Experience Points) is an educational metric that tracks completion of defined learning actions and structured workflows.
 XP is not money, not redeemable, and not tied to wagering.

 Why This Matters Across Sports and Performance Domains